dbmdz/iiif-server-hymir/README.md

 - IIIF Presentation API 2.0.0 compliant (see <a href="http://iiif.io/api/presentation/2.0/">http://iiif.io/api/presentation/2.0/</a>). (implementation is work in progress)
 - Based on IIIF Image API Java Library and IIIF Presentation API Java Library.
 - On the fly image processing.
 No additional pregenerated (pyramid zoom) images are needed.
 No additional storage consumption.
-- Standalone mode: Ready to deploy standard java web application (WAR) for running as a standalone IIIF server.
+- Ready to deploy standard java web application (WAR) for running as a standalone IIIF server.
-- Embedded mode: Embeddable Spring components: Spring MVC Controller, Spring Services for embedding IIIF functionality into existing Spring web applications
 - Spring based modular, extendable, easy to maintain enterprise architecture.
 - Highly customizable image storage and identifier resolving: Access to images over project specific Resolver-plugin mechanism.
 - Support for Filesystem- and HTTP-Image-Repositories (own protocols can be added by providing specific resolver)